pchiarantoni/topology_aware_VAE/README.md

 implementation.

 ## Description
 The code implements a variational autoencoder with a transformer- and convolution-based encoder and a decoder composed of transposed convolutional layers.
-The VAE learns a latent representation of knotted polymer configurations while organizing the latent space according to knot type through an MLP classifier acting directly on the latent embeddings and contributing to the loss function.
+The VAE takes as input a file containing flattened 3D coordinates of knotted polymer configurations expressed in the center-of-mass frame, along with a corresponding file of integer labels representing the knot types.
+It learns a latent representation of the polymer configurations while organizing the latent space according to knot type through an MLP classifier acting directly on the latent embeddings and contributing to the loss function.

 The code can also be run in evaluation mode to encode and decode a set of configurations after training.